 The hypothesis in the research were developed based on the relevant theories and prior research in the field.
 The theories that inform the development of these hypotheses include Social Cognative Career Development Theory (SCCDT), Self-Determination Theory(SDT)and Achievement Goal Theory (AGT).

 Career aspiration plays a crucial role in driving students to perform better academically and ultimately achieve success in their chosen career paths(Arhin, 2018).
-According to the Achievement Goal Theory, postulated by Dweck in 1986 explores different goals students pursue in academic tasks, such as learningand performance goals.
+According to the Achievement Goal Theory, postulated by Dweck in 1986, explores different goals students pursue in academic tasks, such as learningand performance goals.
 Under learning goals, individuals are concerned with improving their competence, whereas iunder performance goals, they are concerned with gaining favorable judgments about their competence levels(McCollum & Kajs, 2007).Those who have strong career goals/aspirations about their future career paths are more likely to showcase high academic achivements (Senko, 2016).
 Career Aspiration boost students’ academic motivation , leading to improve academic excellence.
 Motivation stemming from career aspirations can lead to improved academic performance and overall success in their educational endeavors (Mwaura, 2020).
 Lack of the career aspiration and understanding between the connection of current academic discipline and career pathways may lead to poor academic achievements and directly result in academic dropouts(Edwin et al., 2022).
 Thus, based on the Achievement Goal Theory,it is hypothesized that there is a positive relationship between career aspiration and academic success among STEM undergraduates.

 H1 – Career Aspiration has a significant impact on academic success of STEM undergraduates

 Social Cognitive Career Development theory, introduced by Lent, which posits that career aspirations are influenced by individual’s behaviors and choices(Lent et al., 1994).
-Careeraspiration plays a vital role in every individuals life by shaping their study behavior and provides selfmotivation within the education setting(Arhin, 2018).
-Career aspirations help students recognize and establish future objectives, motivating them to engage actively in their current studies as they work towards achieving their goals (Mwaura, 2020).
-The correlation study conducted for the student’s of English language in North Eastern Nigeria identifies the strong relationship between career aspiration and academic achievement of learners.
+Careeraspiration plays a vital role in every individuals life by shaping their study behavior and provides self-motivation within the education setting(Arhin, 2018).
+Career aspirations help students recognize and establish future objectives, motivating them to engage actively in their current studies, as they work towards achieving their goals (Mwaura, 2020).
+The correlation study conducted for the students of English language in North Eastern Nigeria, identifies the strong relationship between career aspiration and academic achievement of learners.
 Students who have high career aspirations, exhibit positive academic behavior.
 The level of awareness on career aspirations can serve as a motivation factor, driving them to perform better academically and work toward achieving their desired career paths.
 Therefore, it is hypothesized that there is a positive relationship between Career Aspiration and Academic ehavior among the STEM undergraduates.

 H2- Career Aspiration has a significant impact on Academic Behavior of STEM undergraduates